kialo/moodle-mod_kialo/README.md

 ### Installing via uploaded ZIP file ###

+You can find the latest version of the plugin in the [Moodle plugins directory](https://moodle.org/plugins/mod_kialo), or on the [Releases page](https://github.com/kialo/moodle-mod_kialo/releases).
+If you download from the releases page, **make sure to download the "mod_kialo.zip" asset**, not simply the source code.

 1. Log in to your Moodle site as an admin and go to _Site administration > Plugins > Install plugins_.
 2. Upload the ZIP file with the plugin code.
 You should only be prompted to add